 But as these words consumed my brain my feet and body ushered me into class.
 Sitting amongst my tribe mates.
 I looked around quickly noticing something.
 The class was full.
 Hardly anybody was missing.
 They too were fearful of skipping.

-That day our professor, who will go nameless, yes, still scared, took it easier then usual on us.
+That day our professor, who will go nameless, yes, still scared, took it easier than usual on us.
 Granted he didn’t dismiss us early.
 He held us right up until the end.
 However, you could tell that he too was giddy for the approaching snow day and cancellation.
-Oh and yes, school was cancelled, for the rest of the week.
+Oh and yes, school was cancelled for the rest of the week.

 These three “real” snow days have left impressions etched into my being that I hope to never forget; so at the beginning of last week when I saw the news report that there was snow in the forecast I immediately grew happy.

 Now if it’s sunny and pretty the day before we’re definitely going to get snow.
 Check.
 It’s going to be sunny.
 System is coming up from the Gulf of Mexico.
 Check.
 Every time it comes from the gulf we get it.
 This is a sure thing.
 It has to be.
 It absolutely has to be.